-The FS_HapticsMed study item has been agreed at the SA plenary #101 in document SP-240675.
+The FS_HapticsMedia study item has been agreed at the SA plenary #101 in document SP-240675.

 The study item aims to investigate and identify the data format, and potential codecs, transport protocols suitable to enhance SA4 services and enablers with haptic capabilities.